Explore health content from A to Z.

 I need information about...

 You have been diagnosed with cirrhosis of the liver.
-Cirrhosis is a chronic (long-lasting) liver problem that occurs when liver tissue is destroyed and replaced by scar tissue.
+Cirrhosis is a chronic liver problem that occurs when liver tissue is destroyed and replaced by scar tissue.
 Causes of cirrhosis include infection such as viral hepatitis, chronic alcoholism, and genetic diseases.
 Signs of cirrhosis may be absent or only mild at first, but they usually get progressively worse.
 Cirrhosis is likely to occur if you have a history of alcohol abuse.
 Cirrhosis can’t be cured, but it can be treated.
+More than 3 in 10 people people with cirrhosis are admitted back to the hospital in less than 4 weeks.

 Don’t drink alcohol.
 If you stop drinking now, you will feel better and live longer.

-Find out about local support groups such as Alcoholics Anonymous in the phone book or online at www.aa.org.
+Find out about local support groups such as Alcoholics Anonymous in the phone book or online at www.aa.org if you have been diagnosed with alcohol abuse or dependence.
+People with liver disease should not drink alcohol.

 Cut back on salt.